 NOTE 1: If the sensor fails the minimum signal change criteria, a "Range Fault" will be declared and a "Fault Detected" message will be displayed alternately with the sensor's current reading.
 The 4-20mA output will be taken to 0mA.
+The "Range Fault" bit in Modbus register 40005 will be set.

 NOTE 2: If the sensor fails the stability criteria, a "Stability Fault" will be declared and a "Fault Detected" message will be displayed alternately with the sensor's current reading.
 The 4-20mA output will be taken to 0mA.
+The "Stability Fault" bit in Modbus register 40005 will be set.

 NOTE 3: If the sensor fails the clearing time criteria, a "Clearing Fault" will be declared and a "Fault Detected" message will be displayed alternately with the sensor's current reading.
 The 4-20mA output will be taken to 0mA.
+The "Clearing Fault" bit in Modbus register 40005 will be set.